 2. Road Scholar – Voyageurs National Park

-In summer 2019, the company is launching new national park camping excursions for grandparents and their grandchildren led by naturalists and local experts at Zion, Bryce, Yellowstone, and Voyageurs National Parks.
+The company offers national park camping excursions for grandparents and their grandchildren led by naturalists and local experts at Zion, Bryce, Yellowstone, and Voyageurs National Parks.
 During its six-day trip to Voyageurs National Park—Minnesota’s only national park—the two generations can travel by canoe to hidden coves and scenic waterfalls, just like French-Canadian explorers did.
 Participants can also hike, swim, watch for wildlife, and enjoy S’mores by the campfire at this park on the Minnesota-Canada border.

 3. Jacada Travel’s Africa Skip-Gen Itinerary